andikatjacobdennis/typescript-analyzer/README.md

 # TypeScript Analyzer

-**TypeScript Analyzer** is a C# tool that extracts and analyzes structural elements from TypeScript source code — including functions, class methods, arrow functions, and more.
-It is designed for static code analysis, documentation generation, or code transformation tools.
+**TypeScript Analyzer** is a C# tool that extracts and analyzes structural elements from TypeScript source code — including functions, class methods, arrow functions, interfaces, enums, and more.
+It’s built for static code analysis, documentation generation, or code transformation tooling.

 ## Features